 After being an accountant and animator, I realized that yes I can be focused on the minute details and ensure accuracy.
 But whenever I went back home after work, I would feel so drained that I could hardly do anything else.
 I had used too much energy to be hyper-vigilant.

-If you are naturally good at something, it doesn’t you take much effort to be in the flow.
+If you are naturally good at something, it doesn’t take much effort to be in the flow.
 This misunderstanding of my own strength makes me choose the wrong careers time after time.

 INFJs’ perfectionist tendencies cause us to be over-observant.

 Whenever INFJs become obsessed with details, it’s because of our perfectionism.
 As we are afraid of making mistakes, we trained our minds to be more alert than needed.
 Sometimes, I found myself going through numbers and details many times to ensure they are correct.
-Not only is it a waste of time, it creates anxiety.
+Not only is it a waste of time, but it also creates anxiety.

 It’s good to be observant but learning to calm down our extraverted sensing (Se) function is what INFJs have to do if we want to properly integrate this function with our psyche.